IMsumitkumar/python-basics-QnA/Functions.md

 This will call the "greet" function defined earlier and pass the string "John" as the "name" parameter.

-###  What is the purpose of the "return" statement in a Python function?
+### Q:  What is the purpose of the "return" statement in a Python function?

 The "return" statement is used to indicate the end of a function and specifies the value or values that the function should output.
 For example: